suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### SUIT_Component_Identifier {#suit-component-identifier}

 A component is a unit of code or data that can be targeted by an update.
 To facilitate composite devices, components are identified by a list of CBOR byte strings, which allows construction of hierarchical component structures.
 A dependency MAY declare a prefix to the components defined in the dependency manifest.
-Components are identified by Component Identifiers, i.e. arrays of binary strings, but referenced in commands
+Components are identified by Component Identifiers, but referenced in commands by Component Index; Component Identifiers are arrays of binary strings and a Component Index is an index into the array of Component Identifiers.

 A Component Identifier can be trivial, such as the simple array \[h'00'\].
 It can also represent a filesystem path by encoding each segment of the path as an element in the list.
 For example, the path "/usr/bin/env" would encode to \['usr','bin','env'\].